Brunch & Batter

 Wild Blueberry Crisp With Peaches

 This Maine-inspired Wild Blueberry Crisp With Peaches is without a doubt the only dessert you need to make (and eat) this summer.
-Wild blueberries and fresh juicy peaches are baked inside a crispy, buttery, golden brown topping until they bubble over and create the most perfect jammy blend of sweetness.
-Don't forget the vanilla ice cream, it's a right of passage!
+Wild blueberries and fresh juicy peaches are baked inside a crispy, buttery, golden-brown topping until they bubble over, creating the most perfect jammy blend of sweetness.

 5 from 6 votes